 To receive institutional scholarships from Calvary, a student must be degree-seeking and enrolled in at least 12 credit hours in a traditional semester program; have determined financial need (FAFSA must be completed); after the first semester, satisfactory academic progress must be maintained; Calvary must have funds available for scholarships; and certain other academic or special qualifications may be necessary, depending on the scholarship.

-To apply for institutional scholarships, you must submit a scholarship application to the Financial Aid Office.
+To apply for institutional scholarships, you must download and submit a scholarship application to the Financial Aid Office.